-GARDEN DESIGN
+GARDEN DESIGN AND FLOODING

-As part of this application we have submitted a contextual plan which shows a proposal for the garden design.
+This plan shows a proposal for the garden design.
 This is included to provide an impression of the intentions for the design of this area but does not constitute part of the planning application.
+The intention os to maintain the current ground level throughout the yard area.
+The entrance looby is raised to AOD 4.315 along with the dividing wall between the new building and the existing house.
+Manholes will be raised to reduce rick of overflowing during flood events.